 1. Contact Portland Property Management Companies

 Portland Property Management companies can help.
 Portland real estate agents are typically not going to help you find a rental.
 In Oregon there is a Broker and Principal Broker license, which allows a licensed person to perform residential real estate sale, Broker, and allows a Principal Broker to do residential real estate sales and also supervise other Brokers.
 Principal Broker is the higher license.
 Separately, in Oregon there is a Property Management license which allows a person to rent out property as an occupation.
-So, if you call Portland real estate agents (Brokers) to try to get help to find a rental, the most common answer you’ll get back is, “no.” However, if you search for “Portland Property Management” online, you can call these property management companies direct and ask for help or to be placed on their rental lists for when something comes available.
+So, if you call Portland real estate agents (Brokers) to try to get help to find a rental, the most common answer you’ll get back is, “no.” There are a few Brokers in Oregon that do, but the majority in our area do not.
+However, if you search for “Portland Property Management” online, you can call these property management companies direct and ask for help or to be placed on their rental lists for when something comes available.

 2. Search Online for Rentals, But be Careful!